LagoVista/docs/Scripting/Logging.md

 #### Device Log

 You can write a value to the Device Log.
-Values that are written to the Device Log are saved between sessions and are available until the Device Log is cleared or the device is removed.
+Values that are written to the Device Log are saved between sessions and are available until the log is cleared or the device is removed.

 To see the values that are written, click on **Device Log** in the Device Explorer.
 The Device Log is also available via API.